Arsalan22as/Machine-Learning/README.md

 # Machine-Learning

-Here's an enhanced README for your repository:

-# Machine-Learning

-This repository contains resources and projects from the "100 Days of Machine Learning" series on YouTube.
+This repository contains resources and projects which I learnt from the Machine Learning on YouTube.

 ## Prerequisites
 - Basic understanding of Python programming